jefftranter/6502/basic/OSI/README.md

 1P (C1P).
 There are differences in the versions for 8" floppies (e.g.
 number of disk tracks) and for the C3/C4 platforms.

+Note: Some files need to be named BEXEC* on disk but are called BEXEC here in order to comply with Windows filename limitations.

 ```
 *** TUTORIAL DISK 1 ***
    -- Directory --